Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Offbeat Charm: Few tourists visit compared to other spots, making it quiet and relaxing.

 Gandikota is one of those destinations that instantly makes you say, “Wow, I didn’t know this existed!”
-About 270 km from Hyderabad, it’s often called the “Grand Canyon of India” because of the breathtaking gorge carved by the Pennar River.
-My first visit left me speechless with the sheer cliffs, the rust-colored rocks and the sweeping views of the canyon were absolutely stunning.
-I spent hours walking along the edges, feeling the wind and imagining the history of the Gandikota Fort perched atop the cliffs.
+About 350 km from Hyderabad, it’s often called the “Grand Canyon of India” because of the breathtaking gorge carved by the Pennar River.
+Visiting Gondikota leave you speechless with the sheer cliffs, the rust-colored rocks and the sweeping views of the canyon are absolutely stunning.
+I love spending hours walking along the edges, feeling the wind and imagining the history of the Gandikota Fort perched atop the cliffs.

 Visit Gandikota near Hyderabad

 Not far from Gandikota are the Belum Caves, the second-longest caves in India.
-Exploring the caves felt like stepping into another world.
+Exploring the caves feels like stepping into another world.
 The stalactites, stalagmites and winding passages are fascinating.
-I loved the mix of adventure and discovery.
+I love the mix of adventure and discovery.
 It’s a great combo if you want to experience both natural wonders and historical vibes in one trip.

 Why I love Gandikota & Belum Caves and tips for your visit: